Task 5: Manage Network Traffic Between Hubs

 - Click OK

-Create a firewall policy to allow traffic to pass from spoke1 to spoke3.
-Be sure to do this on both FortiGates.
+Create firewall policy to allow traffic to pass from Spoke1 to Spoke3 on both FortiGates.

 Test connectivity between Linux spoke VMs.